haiadeep8/youtube_to_mp3_converter/README.md

 It has high quality compression and conversion which utilize GPU for best and fastest compression and conversion to mp3

+CPU may also work but slow now its upto you enjoy

 No more online converter and there limitions and subscription plans

 All has to be open source now